amethyst/amethyst-starter-2d/README.md

 default = ["metal"]
 ```

+If using OSX and Metal you will require full XCode installed from the Appstore in order to compile metal shaders.
+After install you may be required to run this command `sudo xcode-select --switch /Applications/Xcode.app/Contents/Developer` [reference gfx-rs issue](https://github.com/gfx-rs/gfx/issues/2472)

 #### For Linux Users

 You might need to install some dependencies.
 Please refer to [this section](https://github.com/amethyst/amethyst#dependencies) of the README for more details.

-#### For OSX Users

-If using OSX and Metal you will require full XCode installed from the Appstore in order to compile metal shaders.
-After install you may be required to run this command `sudo xcode-select --switch /Applications/Xcode.app/Contents/Developer` [reference gfx-rs issue](https://github.com/gfx-rs/gfx/issues/2472)

 ## Features